What is in this leaflet

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

-ZOLPIBELL is used to initiate and maintain sleep in those with sleeping difficulties, also called insomnia.
-It should not be used for more than 4 weeks at a time.
+Zolpibell is used to initiate and maintain sleep in those with sleeping difficulties, also called insomnia in patients over 18 years of age.
+It is not recommended for use for more than 4 weeks at a time.

 Your doctor, however may prescribe Zolpibell for another purpose.

 Ask your doctor or pharmacist if you have any questions about why it has been prescribed for you.